 The first vintage harvested from the property by Grant’s team was in 2017.
 These vines have since been pulled out and eventually they would like to replant and perhaps add a few more acres of vines where slope allows.
 Despite being only a short drive from St. Helena, the site is quiet and feels far removed from any urban environment.

 An intriguing white wine sourced from Eldorado County is the Roussanne / Marsanne blend from the Sand Lot Vineyard located at nearly 1,900 feet in elevation.
 The 2016 Reverie II Roussanne Marsanne is 60% Roussanne and 40% Marsanne.
-Yellow in the glass its aromas immediately invite a sip.
-Very aromatic, tropical at times with notes of honeysuckle, brown sugar and apricot.
-Rich on the palate the wine carries a certain weight – a creamy character with notes of mineralities mid palate through to the long satisfying finish.
+Medium to deep yellow in the glass its aromas immediately invite a sip.
+This bottling is highly aromatic and tropical at times, showing notes of honeysuckle, brown sugar and apricot.
+Rich on the palate the wine carries a certain weight, offering a creamy character with notes of mineralities mid palate through to the long satisfying finish.
 This wine offers perhaps more structure than one would expect from a white wine, along with an intensity of fruit (flavors include pineapple, grapefruit and melon) – yet retains a superb balance.
 We took a peek at this wine 8 years post vintage; it is holding up very well.
 Note that Reverie II no longer produces this bottling, but now makes a lovely Grenache Blanc from Paso Robles.